quixio/quix-streams/docs/features/horizontal-scaling.md

     };
     ```

-Output on the blue replica:
+Results in the following output on the blue replica:

 ``` console
 Stream revoked: stream 4
 ```

-Output on the purple replica:
+Results in the following output on the purple replica:

 ``` console
 New stream received: stream 4
 ```

+The same behavior happens if the "Process" deployment is scaled up or down, by increasing or decreasing the number of replicas.
+Kafka triggers the rebalancing mechanism internally and this triggers the same events on Quix Streams.

+!!! note

-The same behavior will happen if we scale the "Process" deployment up or down, increasing or decreasing the number of replicas.
-Kafka will trigger the rebalancing mechanism internally and this will trigger the same events on Quix Streams.
-Note that this example assumes perfect conditions, but in reality a rebalance event can shift all streams to different processes.
-In the library we ensured you only get revocation raised for a stream if it is not assigned back to the same consumer, not while it is rebalancing.
+    Note that this example assumes ideal conditions, but in reality a rebalance event can shift all streams to different processes.
+The library ensures you only get revocation raised for a stream if it is not assigned back to the same consumer, not while it is rebalancing.

 ## Rebalancing mechanism and partitions

 Kafka uses partitions and the [RangeAssignor strategy](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/consumer/RangeAssignor.html) to decide which consumers receive which messages.

 Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind Quix Streams.
-You don’t need to worry about them because everything is abstracted within the [Streaming Context](streaming-context.md) feature of the library.
-The events described above will remain the same, even if Quix Streams uses another message broker technology or another rebalancing mechanism in the future.
+These are abstracted within the [Streaming Context](streaming-context.md) feature of the library.
+The events described above remain the same, even if Quix Streams uses another message broker technology, or another rebalancing mechanism in the future.

 !!! warning

-    Because of how the Kafka rebalancing mechanism works, you should follow one golden rule: you should not have more replicas than the number of partitions the topic you're subscribing to has, as additional replicas will idle.
+    The Kafka rebalancing mechanism is such that, when subscribing to a topic, you should not have more replicas than the number of partitions in the topic, as any additional replicas will remain idle.